Secure SDLC Approach For Preventing Cyber-Attacks

 Once you are ready with all the requirements, it’s time to select the most accurate design for the application.
 Before you start designing the interfaces and internal connections using flow diagrams, consider the following security aspects:

-• Select appropriate coding practices by consulting with security experts.
+- Select appropriate coding practices by consulting with security experts.
 It will help you prevent creating additional modules and reduce the attack surface.

-• Create the design according to the selected standards, such as PCI-DSS, GDPR, NIST, and others, if any.
+- Create the design according to the selected standards, such as PCI-DSS, GDPR, NIST, and others, if any.

-In addition, you must create multiple designs, analyze them using threat modeling and verify, whether they comply with appropriate protocols.
+In addition, you must create multiple designs, analyze them using threat modeling and verify whether they comply with appropriate protocols.
 As a result, you will get the best from all designs, fulfilling project requirements.

 Phase 3: Development as per Security Standards

-Now comes the phase, where developers write the code according to and integrate multiple components into one.
+Now comes the phase where developers write the code according to and integrate multiple components into one.
 And also configure the security mechanism as decided in the previous phases.
-In the development phase, make sure that every team member is on the same page and updated with the project guidelines and goals.

 Moreover, you must create a custom guideline for developers, such as:

-• To not utilize code blocks from third-party websites.
+- Do not utilize code blocks from third-party websites.

-• To not reuse the program from any other project.
+- To not reuse the program from any other project.

-• Perform unit testing before pushing the code into the repository.
+- Perform unit testing before pushing the code into the repository.

-• To dynamically review the code.
+- To dynamically review the code.

-To make the process faster, you can also assign all such review and testing tasks to a particular team member.
+To make the process faster, you can assign all such review and testing tasks to a particular team member.

 Furthermore, you must also perform the following security practices:

-• Utilize an EV Code Signing Certificate to tamper-proof the software and embed a digital signature.
+- Utilize an EV Code Signing Certificate to tamper-proof the software and embed a digital signature.

-• Configure input validation to prevent attackers from performing injection attacks through input fields.
+- Configure input validation to prevent attackers from performing injection attacks through input fields.

-• Set up multi-factor authentication and use hashing for password verification.
+- Set up multi-factor authentication and use hashing for password verification.

-• Prevent the creation of backdoors, to lower the possibility of Remote Access Trojan attacks.
+- Prevent the creation of backdoors to lower the possibility of Remote Access Trojan attacks.

 Phase 4: Software Testing and Vulnerability Patching